Technology

 Robotics ML Vision

-From April 2018 through January 2019, I developed an iPhone-based computer vision solution for my FIRST Robotics Competition (FRC) Team 4028.
+I developed an iPhone-based computer vision solution for my FIRST Robotics Competition (FRC) Team 4028.
 I intended to build off my previous iOS experience with AR Directions and utilize Apple's faster SoCs and machine learning APIs (Vision, Core ML) to build an object detection mechanism faster and more accurate than any of our competitors could offer.
 For networking, WiFi communications are not permitted in FRC matches; thus, we utilized Ethernet and IBM's BlueSocketNetworking API to leverage low-level TCP sockets to send discrete data packets to the robot.
 For computer vision, we explored OpenCV, Apple's Vision framework, and custom machine learning models with Turi Create and Core ML, before selecting Core Image color filters and Apple's Vision rectangle detection framework.
 This one-of-a-kind FRC vision solution has never been used on any other team to date and provided a uniquely personal solution to FRC vision tracking.

 Website Development

-During the summer of 2021, a software engineer mentioned that website development would be a useful tool to continue my development journey.
+A software engineer mentioned that website development would be a useful tool to continue my development journey.
 I initially began teching myself how to build this website from raw HTML, CSS, and JavaScript, having no former experience and without using any templates.
 Along the way, I encountered an opprtunity to build a website for an investment firm in just over six weeks.
 I delivered, surpassing my client's expectations as I combined my experience working with a client from the Leaning Eagle App above with my newfound web development experience.
 For both websites, I have written every line of code myself, and for this website, all content (text and images) are designed, developed, and edited by myself.
 I hope to continue adding more interactive elements as my experience grows.

 Investment Website